S4r43l/S4r43l/README.md

-- 👋 Hi, I’m @S4r43l
+-  Hi, I’m @S4r43l
-- 👀 I’m interested in learning more about programming.
+-  I’m curretly studying Gametechnology and simulation at Inland Norway University of Applied Sciences
-- 🌱 I’m currently learning C++ and C#
+-  I’m currently learning C++ and C#
-- 💞️ I’m looking to collaborate on game development
-- 📫 Discord: S4r43l#6688
+-  Discord: S4r43l#6688

 <!---
 S4r43l/S4r43l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.